marcelonyc/jf-compliance-dashboard/README.md

 1. Clone this repo
 2. Make a copy of docker/.env as docker/.env-local (this file is included in .gitignore)
 3. Add values for JF_URL and JF_TOKEN
-4. From the root directory run
+4. From the root directory run `docker compose up`
-    a. docker compose up

 * The initial start takes a few minutes.
 Give it 10 minutes on the first `up` before you continue
 * In some instances, Superset did not come up correctly. run `docker compose stop` and `docker compose up` to restart.